How to value my business: the ultimate guide

 hen valuing your business for tax purposes, the IRS will primarily look at the fair market value of your business.
 Fair market value is defined as the price that a willing buyer would pay for your business, and a willing seller would accept, when neither party is under any pressure to buy or sell.

-See also What's Your Business Worth?
+See also How to Start Your Own Home-based Business

 There are a few different methods you can use to determine the fair market value of your business: